Inspired by the original Delta Blues masters, Lady Valiant was formed in Georgia, United States in 2015.

-No strangers to hard work, the past two years in Lady Valiant land have included two trips to the Deep South and Delta region of the United States, over 300 gigs, support for acts such as Ash Grunwald & Tijuana Cartel, multiple festivals across Australia and also a debut album planned for release in 2018 featuring songs written about their travels and experiences on the road throughout the States.
+No strangers to hard work, the past two years in Lady Valiant land have included two trips to the Deep South and Delta region of the United States, over 300 gigs, support for acts such as Ash Grunwald & Tijuana Cartel, multiple festivals across Australia and also a debut album released on Boxing Day 2018 featuring songs written about their travels and experiences on the road throughout the States.

 Inspired by the vast cotton fields and people of Mississippi, moonshine and summer childhoods wandering through the bush, Lady Valiant's music speaks to another time and place.